 Put in the Effort

 When you and your friend go to the same school and have a lot of classes together, then you are already spending a decent amount of time with each other.
 But when you don’t naturally spend a lot of time together then you start to lose track of each other.

 This is something that cannot be helped.
 As you grow older, it takes dedication and active effort from both sides to sustain a friendship or go from being acquaintances to friends.

 Everyone is busy with their lives, but there needs to be time for your friends too.
 Think parties and get-togethers, if no one in your friend circle is organizing such things, then it does not mean none of them cares about you.
 It simply means they are the same as you and are waiting for someone else to do something first.

 In situations like these, try to be the organizer instead of just waiting for stuff to happen.
 But make sure to mention something like “How awesome it would be if you guys organized these things more often”.
 Most of them will get into the queue, and you won’t have to be the only host next time.

 Keep in Touch with People

-This is a bit different than putting in an effort.
+This is a bit different from putting in an effort.
 When you and someone else meet and click, a friendship won’t form right off the bat.
 You guys will be at best “acquaintances”.
-You might meet each other by chance at another event and catch up but that won’t help you move out of the acquaintance zone.
+You might meet each other by chance at another event and catch up, but that won’t help you move out of the acquaintance zone.